-A clover-like yellow flowering plant wandering its way across your lawn is most likely either creeping woodsorrel (Oxalis corniculata) or Bermuda buttercup (Oxalis pes-caprae).
+A clover-like yellow flowering plant wandering its way across your lawn is most likely either creeping woodsorrel (Oxalis corniculata, USDA zones 4-8) or Bermuda buttercup (Oxalis pes-caprae, zones 8-11).
 These two members of the sour-leafed Oxalis genus can be weedy and invasive.
 Woodsorrel is more likely to create problems in your lawn, while Bermuda buttercup often crawls across garden beds, occasionally spreading into lawns.

 Creeping Across Lawns

-Creeping woodsorrel (Oxalis corniculata) is a 4-inch-tall perennial weed that grows in U.S. Department of Agriculture plant hardiness zones 8 through 10.
-An extremely competitive and aggressive plant, it can survive and thrive in sun or shade.
-Its heart-shaped leaves are reminiscent of clover (Trifolium repens) and can be green to purple in color.
+Creeping woodsorrel is a 4-inch-tall perennial weed that's an extremely competitive and aggressive plant, surviving and thriving in sun or shade.
+Its heart-shaped leaves are reminiscent of Dutch clover (Trifolium repens, zones 3-10) and can be green to purple in color.

 A Similar Cousin

-Bermuda buttercup (Oxalis pes-caprae) is a close cousin of creeping woodsorrel.
-Also a perennial in USDA zones 8 through 10, Bermuda buttercup prefers full sun and grows up to 14 inches tall.
+Bermuda buttercup is a close cousin of creeping woodsorrel.
+It prefers full sun and grows up to 14 inches tall.
 It has the same three-leafed clover appearance, but will sometimes have spots on the leaves.
 It produces yellow flowers in late winter to early spring.

 Bermuda buttercup is not nearly as invasive as woodsorrel and won't often overtake lawns, but you may find it in your gardens.
 Dig the plant up because it has bulbs beneath the soil that you need to remove to effectively control it.